 My biggest problem with Erie is that most of their reasonableness does not come until AFTER we file a lawsuit.
 Why not just offer a fair settlement check before we file a lawsuit?
-Many Erie adjusters, like the one discussed above, have very pie in the sky view about how to value these cases; that a Maryland jury would not share.
-I have filed suits in many Erie cases, where the client’s demands increase as time goes on.
+Many Erie adjusters, like the one discussed above, have a pie in the sky view about how to value these cases that a Maryland jury would not share.
+I have filed suits in many Erie cases, where the client’s demands increase after the lawsuit.

 One young woman who suffered injuries from an Erie insured’s negligence told me she would be happy with $300,000, which would pay her medical bills and allow her to finish school.
 I told my client point blank that the trial value was much higher.
 If I remember correctly, Erie offered $75,000.
 We filed suit and pursued litigation.
 My client’s demands transformed because she resented having her life examined with a fine-toothed comb, as Erie’s defense lawyer was doing.
 Ultimately, the case settled for $750,000.[Funny footnote to this case.
 My client admitted that she tried white water rafting, but her injuries made it impossible.
 The lawyer came to the mediation with a video.
 Oh no. That can’t be good.
 They have my client running the Baltimore Marathon, right?
 Nope.
 Just a picture of the rapids that looked so tame, I thought I should try it with my young kids.]

 This summarizes the problem with Erie.
-They do not try many cases, because they have a good senior claims adjuster who understand how to value personal injury accident claims in Maryland should.
+They do not try many cases, because they have a good senior claims adjuster who understands how to value personal injury accident claims in Maryland should.
 But it takes too long to get to these people.
 So it creates work more for everyone because Erie’s low pre-suit offers often make clients file suit who would rather not.

 This commentary applies to dealing with Erie when you are suing or bringing a claim against their insureds in a car or truck accident case.
-By many accounts, Erie is much easier to deal with when you are making a first part home insurance claim or other claims that is not a motor tort.
+By many accounts, Erie is easier to deal with when making a first part home insurance claim and other claims that are not motor torts.